evolv3ai/claude-code-custom-commands/rebrand-ui.md

 allowed-tools: Bash(git:*)
 ---

-We are going to create a new UI app and generate new commits using `commit-creator`.
+We are going to create a new UI app and generate new commits using `commit-composer`.

 We cloned a template NextJS repo here and now we will rebrand it for our project.